Marketing Cloud, Trailhead...

 The big data software industry will likely to continue to expand for the foreseeable future.
 In fact, 74% of sales leaders are committed to be using sales analytics within the next 18 months.

-But with analytics software becoming ever more available, it’s becoming all the more important for organizations to be able to identify the benefits associated with specific software solutions.
+But with analytics software becoming ever more available, it’s becoming all the more important for organisations to be able to identify the benefits associated with specific software solutions.
 By choosing the correct analytics software, businesses can turn the constant flow of raw data into valuable, actionable conclusions, giving themselves a distinct advantage over competitors who do not.